 Lithium is found in rock and clay deposits as a solid mineral, such as in Australia, and it also can be dissolved in brine, such as in South America.
 Australia currently supplies about 55% of the world’s lithium, but we only have 18% of the total lithium currently accessible, and an even smaller percentage of the total lithium resources.
 In South America, on the other hand, Chile, Argentina and Bolivia are known as the “Lithium Triangle” – estimated by the USGS to hold at least half of the total lithium in the world.

-Seawater could provide huge amounts of lithium
+Seawater could provide huge amounts

 Lithium supplies are finite, but last year scientists made progress towards tapping into another enormous source.
 The world’s oceans are estimated to contain 180 billion tonnes of lithium, but it’s incredibly diluted; the concentration is around 0.2 parts per million.
 This means it’s much more expensive to extract than lithium in rock or brine as it requires evaporating away much of the water.
 But researchers are working on more efficient methods.
 Last year, a Stanford University-led team used lithium-ion battery electrodes to pull the element directly from seawater.
 At the moment, the technique also extracts unwanted sodium, too, but as technology advances so too will the selectivity.